Blog

 With your domain verified, follow these steps:

 3. In the Inbound address field, you'll see an automatically generated address.
 Use this or enter your own custom address.
-If using a custom address, you'll need to add a custom MX to your DNS management platform.
+If using a custom address, you'll need to add a custom MX record to your DNS management platform.

 4. Check the box to enable Inbound domain forwarding.